prototyp3-dev/node-recipes/node/node.md

 make -f node.mk run-node-localhost
 ```

-With the infrastructure running, you can deploy the application with
+With the infrastructure running, you can deploy the application with (note: it may take a few seconds to deploy all cartesi rollups contracts)

 ```shell
 make -f node.mk deploy-localhost